Skip to content

 source .venv/bin/activate

-* Define a config.yaml file to keep some important parameters of the CLI.
+* Define a config.yaml file to keep the important parameters of the CLI.

 cp src/shift_left/src/shift_left/core/templates/config_tmpl.yaml ./config.yaml